 Why do we insist on staying in the dark when the opportunity for a loving perspective is always there?

-We get blinded by the archaic, suspicious, negating perspectives of our egos.
-Maybe we need to remember that we get to choose whether to stay in pain or hold it to the light in every moment.
-We can all build the power to.
+We get blinded by the archaic, negating perspectives of our egos.
+Maybe we can practice remembering that we get to choose whether to stay in pain or hold it (the problem) to the light.
+We all the power to.
+We just forget that it is an option.